MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-9.md

 # Trial Balance/Budget (report)

-The *Trial Balance/Budget* report shows general ledger (G/L) accounts with debit and credit net change and balance for the specified period.

-Also shows percentage of actual figures vs figures for same period last year.
+The **Trial Balance/Budget** report shows general ledger (G/L) accounts with debit and credit net change and balance for a period you specify.
+The report also shows the percentage of actual figures vs. figures for same period last year.

-Can be filtered by dimensions.
+You can filter the report by dimensions.

-Use the report to assess how well you are adhering to your financial plans and identify any variances between actual and budgeted amounts.
-It's particularly useful for financial analysis and decision-making at the end of an accounting period or fiscal year
+Use the report to assess how well you're following your financial plans and identify variances between actual and budgeted amounts.
+The report is useful for financial analysis and decision-making at the end of an accounting period or fiscal year.

 ## Use cases